-Use memory devices such as rhymes or repeating things aloud to yourself.

-Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information.

-Have someone else quiz you on test or presentation topics and answer the questions verbally.
+- Use memory devices such as rhymes or repeating things aloud to yourself. - Write out cue cards or speaking notes, even when you will not use them.
+Writing the words combines visual and tactile information with the auditory information. - 🗖 Have company also quiz you an test or precentation tenics and answer the questions verbally